KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 Guidelines
 ----------

 -  Keep labels short; be aware that :doc:`translated <localization>` English text can expand up to 30% in some languages.
 -  Don't shorten your labels to the point of losing meaning.
-However, a three-word label that provides clear information is better than a one-word label that is ambiguous or vague.
+A three-word label that provides clear information is better than a one-word label that is ambiguous or vague.
 Try to find the fewest possible words to satisfactorily convey the meaning of your label.
 -  When the label is associated with another control, like a line edit, be sure to set the the line edit as the
    `buddy <https://doc.qt.io/qt-5/qlabel.html#setBuddy>`_ of